tabokie/tabokie.github.io/resume.md

 - Development Skills: experienced in parallel programming with C++/Rust/Java, GPU programming with OpenGL and CUDA, well familiar with database and distributed system.
 - Language: Chinese (native), English (fluent, CET-6 629).
 - Experienced with working remotely and collaborating with remote teams.
-- Familiar with public cloud platforms, especially the performance characteristics of storage stack.
+- Familiar with public cloud platforms, especially the performance characteristics of the storage stack.

 ## Experience